Professor of Law

 300 S. State Street, Chicago, Illinois 60604

-His featured publications have appeared or will appear in the Stanford Technology Law Review, Michigan Telecommunications and Technology Law Review, Northwestern University Law Review Online, Minnesota Law Review Headnotes, Florida Law Review, University of Illinois Law Review Online, Pepperdine Law Review, in peer-reviewed books and journals in Europe and Asia, including Cambridge University Press.
+His featured publications have appeared or will appear in the Stanford Technology Law Review, Berkeley Technology Law Journal, Michigan Telecommunications and Technology Law Review, Northwestern University Law Review Online, Minnesota Law Review Headnotes, Florida Law Review, University of Illinois Law Review Online, Pepperdine Law Review, SMU Law Review in peer-reviewed books and journals in Europe and Asia, including Cambridge University Press.

-He has also contributed to practitioner-focused publications for the American Bar Association, IPWatchdog, IP Watch, and IP Magazine.
-Legal publications, specialty blogs such as Patently-O, as well as mainstream media sources such as Forbes, Slate, The Daily Journal, RealClearPolicy, and USA Today featured his views on current IP developments.
+Thomson Reuters (West) selected two of his articles as the best IP articles of the year, in 2018 and 2021.
+He has also contributed to practitioner-focused publications for the American Bar Association, Law360, IPWatchdog, IP Watch, and IP Magazine.
+In addition, his views on current developments have featured on legal publications, specialty blogs such as Patently-O, and mainstream media sources such as Forbes, Slate, The Daily Journal, RealClearPolicy, and USA Today.